chenghaow/chenghaow.github.io/_pages/people.md

         <strong>Office:</strong> SEC 410B
       </p>
       <p>
-        Jessica is currently a M.S. student in the School of Meteorology at OU.
-Prior to coming to OU, Jessica graduated from Barrett the Honors College at Arizona State University with a bachelor’s degree in Meteorology-Climatology.
-Her previous research analyzed the relationship between tropospheric ozone pollution and synoptic conditions in Phoenix, Arizona.
-In addition, Jessica worked as a meteorologist for the National Oceanic and Atmospheric Administration/National Weather Service Phoenix office.
+        Tianze is currently a Ph.D. student in the Department of Geography and Environmental Sustainability at OU.
+He hold a Master’s degree (MLA) in landscape Architecture from the University of Edinburgh and a Bachelor of Agriculture degree in Landscape gardening from Northwest A&F University.
       </p>
       <p>
-        Jessica’s research interests include applied climatology, energy, urban meteorology, climate variability, and synoptic meteorology.
-Her research at OU will aim to enhance urban building energy use predictions with the development of an integrated modeling framework that accounts for local and regional meteorological conditions.
-        This will combine building stock models with urban meteorological models to create more accurate predictions of city-level building energy use.
+        Tianze’s research interests include urban climate modeling, urban thermal comfort, and natural solutions based on urban trees.
+His doctoral research will focus on urban climate models, particularly numerical simulations of heat stress and air pollution.
+Additionally, he uses state of art technology modeling tools (such as machine learning) to combine observational data, remote sensing technology, and climate model output to deepen our understanding of the urban environment.
+His recent work was featured in the ECA graduate show, and his research was included in the journal Energy and Building and international conference on IUFRO.
       </p>
     </div>
   </article>